aviskhatiwada/TinygradDocs/README.md

+*** A personal diary for explaining to myself tinygrad concepts.
+Touring @mesozoicegg 's tutorials and the tinygrad source. ***
 **1.**
 Compilation is performed by creation of an Abstract-Syntax-Tree, at the top of which is a universal Memory-Buffer branch.
 For the given example (the multiplication of two tensors against the 0th dimension), LOAD, MUL, SUM, and STORE are the Ops that populate the AST.
 These Ops are afterwards linearized in order to be translated by the codegen utility.
 On being linearized, these Ops represent variable definitions (DEFINE\_GLOBAL), accumulator definitions (DEFINE\_ACC), integer/constant definitions, arithmetic operations (ALU), loop definitions (LOOP, ENDLOOP), and stores (STORE).